-Your pension is based on the amount of time you have been an active member of the Scheme and the lower of the last year's salary or your average salary in the last three years of membership (before you leave or retire).
-This pension is increased by the rise in the Retail Prices Index six months prior to leaving.
+Your pension is based on the amount of time you have been an active member of the Scheme (up to 31 March 2017) and your salary at the last April of working before you leave the Scheme.

-In the time between leaving the Scheme and starting to take your pension, the part of your pension earned before 1 October 2001 will increase each year by 5%.
-The part of your pension earned from 1 October 2001 will increase each year in line with the Retail Prices Index to a maximum of 5% per year.
+In the time between leaving the Scheme and commencing your pension, your pension will increase each year in line with the increase in the Retail Prices Index, to a maximum of 5% each year.